 Luminescence dating has become a widely recognised and important tool in deciphering Quaternary issues.
 It is applicable to sedimentary deposits ranging from a few hundreds of years old to several hundred thousand years old.
-The Aberystwyth Luminescence Research Laboratory is the only NERC recognised luminescence laboratory in the United Kingdom.
+The Aberystwyth Luminescence Research Laboratory has been at the forefront of luminescence research for the last 30 years.
 The laboratory was created in 1989 by Professor Ann Wintle, and since 2000 has been run by Prof Geoff Duller and Prof Helen Roberts.
 Members of the laboratory have pioneered many major advances in the field in the last two decades, and they continue to undertake a mixture of:-

 (1) fundamental research to understand the physics of the luminescence process in minerals,

 (2) the design of equipment and procedures to measure these signals

 (3) development of software to analyse and process data